ropensci/fingertipsR/cran-comments.md

 This package allows users to pull data from an API into their R environment.
 This is a resubmission due to additional functionality, improved documentation, and a successful application to rOpenSci.

+**Note, I submitted to CRAN erroneously about an hour ago - would it be possible to ignore that submission as I spotted a minor error in a new function.
+I'm really sorry!**

 ## Test

 * local OS X install, R 3.4.3